JaceDaDorito/ROR2-Slipstream/Slipstream/Assets/SlipstreamMod/README.txt

-#Slipstream
+﻿# Slipstream
-Slipstream is an in-the-works content mod that aims to vary your Risk of Rain 2 runs with build defining items, brand-new enemy encounters, and breath taking locales.
-We hope to make Petrichor V a wild ride to explore!
+**Slipstream** is a in-the-works content mod for Risk of Rain 2.
+Currently, there isn't a public build but this project will remain open source as we develop.
+This mod's end goal is the vary your runs with interesting items, new enemy encounters, and fun locales.
+We hope to make your journey into Petrichor V a wild one!

-Currently, we don't have stages or many items but we are working hard to try and add some soon.
-Contact (JaceDaDorito#7035) on Discord if there is any issues, most of the devs here are extremely new to modding so be patient.

-##Credits
-*Code - JaceDaDorito, Atlantean/Dot/Org, Zach, MoonlitWyvern
-*Experienced Code/Unity Support - Nebby, swuff, Twiner (Thank you for doing what you do, you guys are great and without your expertise, Lost In Transit, Rain of Stages, and Thunderkit this mod wouldn't exist)
+We also adopted EliteVariety but we are doing heavy reworks on all of the elites.

+**Put screenshots of content here**

+**Put item list here**

+## Credits
+Lead Developer
+* JaceDaDorito

+Coders
+* Atlantean/Dot/Org, Knowledge, JaceDaDorito

+MSU Maintainer
+* Nebby

+Art / Models / Animations
-*2D Artists - Kamei, Runefield, JaceDaDorito, Vaikyia, Dodu, splet, Hans, KoopaHunter197 *Modelers/3D Artists - Kamei, foodrelatedname, dotflare *Writing - LordBidoof, splet, JaceDaDorito
+* Kamei, Runefield, Vaikyia, Dodu, splet, Hans, KoopaHunter197, foodrelatedname, dotflare, 2cute2game/kota, JestAnAnimator/Lui, bruh, Niorin, LiminalSeraphim, JaceDaDorito

+Writing
+* LordBidoof, splet, JaceDaDorito

+Previous Contributors
+* GrooveSalad, Zach, HeyImNoop

+EliteVariety Adoption
+* TheMysticSword

+Special Thanks
+* Helping Indirectly / Advice - swuff★, Twiner/PassivePicasso, Ghor, Sky, TheTimesweeper, Bubbet, PlasmaCore, Zenitherium, The Rest of the Starstorm 2 Team
-*Special Thanks - TheTimesweeper, PlasmaCore, Alexis, Ochus, Lompl, Schmizz, Hyperin, Knowledge, Spacecats, SilverSinz
+* Other Wonderful People - Alexis, Ochus, Lompl, Schmizz, Hyperin, Knowledge, Spacecats, SilverSinz, MoonlitWyvern, pixlgray, IbanPlay, ItsDoge/Katie, Kae, pkpseudo, Alph, RoverdriveX, Mandy, Nincity

-Go play Lost In Transit btw good mod.